 The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: KeyCareAdvantage.com.

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+We also cover some vaccines under our Part B and most adult vaccines under our Part D prescription drug benefit.